tsedio/tsed/docs/getting-started.md

 ## Quick start
 ### Create your express server

+Ts.ED use now, the Platform API to create an application.
+Platform API give an abstraction layer between your code written with Ts.ED and the Express code.
+It means, a large part of your code isn't coupled with Express itself and can be used with another Platform like Koa in future (Ts.ED v6).

+To facilitate, the v6 migration, the Platform API is already available in v5, but only for Express support with @@PlatformExpress@@.

 <Tabs>
   <Tab label="v5.56.0+">

 Ts.ED provides a @@Configuration@@ decorator to declare a new application.
 Just create a `server.ts` in your root project :

 <<< @/docs/snippets/getting-started/server.ts